FrancisVila/MFT_convert/content/en/docs/TransferCFT/about_multinode/_index.md

     "title": "Multi-node architecture",
     "linkTitle": "Multi-node architecture",
     "weight": "170"
-}This topic describes the {{< TransferCFT/componentshortname  >}} multi-node feature, which provides you with horizontal scalability and high availability for failovers.
+}This topic describes the Transfer CFT{{< TransferCFT/componentshortname  >}} multi-node feature, which provides you with horizontal scalability and high availability for failovers.
 Following a brief review of terms, this topic describes:

 - Active/Active clusters
 - Active/Passive clusters
 - Multi-node architecture
 - Recovery and dispatching

-**Terminology**
+****Terminology****

-The {{< TransferCFT/componentshortname  >}} active-active architecture is based on hosts, nodes, and a shared file system.
+The Transfer CFT{{< TransferCFT/componentshortname  >}} active-active architecture is based on hosts, nodes, and a shared file system.

 *What is a host?* A host refers to a physical or virtual server located behind a load balancer, or other DNS mechanism.
-A server can host zero or multiple nodes. {{< TransferCFT/componentshortname  >}} itself does not manage the round robin or other load balancing mechanisms.
+A server can host zero or multiple nodes.
+Transfer CFT{{< TransferCFT/componentshortname  >}} itself does not manage the round robin or other load balancing mechanisms.

-*What is a node?* A node is a {{< TransferCFT/componentshortname  >}} runtime running on a host.
-Multiple nodes are called a {{< TransferCFT/componentshortname  >}} cluster, which can run on one or multiple hosts.
+*What is a node?* A node is a Transfer CFT{{< TransferCFT/componentshortname  >}} runtime running on a host.
+Multiple nodes are called a Transfer CFT{{< TransferCFT/componentshortname  >}} cluster, which can run on one or multiple hosts.

 *What is a shared file system?* A shared file system is a file system resource that is shared by several hosts.